SwimmingRock/DS.Project01/DATA_MODEL.md

 Overall, the chosen data types and structures, including strings, lists, dictionaries, classes, file I/O, and control flow statements, work together to facilitate the organization, manipulation, and storage of data related to shows and shots.
 These choices promote code readability, reusability, and maintainability.

+The Code also utilizes the principles of classes.

+1. Encapsulation: The code encapsulates related data and functionality within the `ShowManager` and `ShotManager` classes.
+Each class contains properties (attributes) that store relevant information, such as directory paths and file names.
+The methods (functions) defined within the classes operate on the associated data, providing a cohesive and organized way to manage shows and shots.

+2. Abstraction: The classes abstract away the underlying implementation details of managing shows and shots.
+Users of the classes do not need to know the specific file operations or directory structure; they can interact with the classes using high-level methods that perform the desired actions.
+This abstraction simplifies the usage of the code and makes it easier to work with shows and shots without dealing with low-level details.

+3. Modularity: The classes promote modularity by encapsulating related functionality.
+The `ShowManager` class handles operations related to creating directories, managing subdirectories, creating and updating JSON files, and deleting subdirectories.
+The `ShotManager` class focuses on operations specific to shots, such as creating character information, retrieving shot files, editing shot data, and deleting shot files.
+Each class has a well-defined responsibility and can be used independently or in conjunction with each other.

+4. Reusability: The classes are designed to be reusable.
+Multiple instances of `ShowManager` and `ShotManager` can be created to manage different shows and shots.
+The methods defined within the classes can be called multiple times with different inputs to perform the desired actions for various shows and shots.
+This reusability enhances code organization and promotes efficient management of show-related data.

+By employing these principles of classes, the code achieves improved code organization, code reuse, and abstraction of complex operations, making it easier to manage shows and shots in a structured and modular manner.

+5. Polymorphism was not used as I would like different functionalities of my code to be almost instantly reusable with code written by others.
+For example a colleague of mine has written a better `ShowManager` class and wants to use my code for only managing the shots.